astropy/astropy/docs/time/index.rst

 Note that both the ISO and JD representations of ``t2`` are different than for ``t`` because they are expressed relative to the TT time scale.

-Some further examples to give a taste of what is possible.
-For details, read on!
+Finally, some further examples of what is possible.
+For details, see the API documentation below.

   >>> dt = t[1] - t[0]
   >>> dt